COMMUNITY

 The Oswego Police Department is an Equal Opportunity Employer.

-IF YOU WOULD LIKE TO BE NOTIFIED WHEN WE ARE HAVING OUR NEXT LATERAL POLICE OFFICER TESTING, PLEASE CLICK HERE.
+IF YOU WOULD LIKE TO BE NOTIFIED WHEN WE ARE HAVING OUR NEXT POLICE OFFICER TESTING, PLEASE CLICK HERE.

 APPLICATION PROCESS

 A non-refundable $25 fee is required at the time of submittal.
 Complete the application and submit payment online by Noon (12:00 p.m.)
-CST Monday, July 21, 2025.
+CST Tuesday, September 3, 2025.
 Late applications will not be accepted.

 The full advertisement, with a list of qualifications/requirements and application instructions, is available here.